felixtrz/becsy/docs/guide/introduction.md

 ## Showcase

-Here are some public creations that use Becsy:
+Here are some public creations that use Fecsy:

 - [Special Releases 2022](https://www.special-releases.com/)
 - [Moyosa Spaces](https://moyosaspaces.com/)